Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

-Which Headphones to choose for Mixing?
+Which Headphones to choose for Mixing and Mastering?

 Choosing the right headphones for mixing music is essential because the type of headphones you use can affect the final sound.
 There are three main types of headphones: open-back, closed-back, and semi-open.
 Open-back headphones provide an honest and accurate soundstage representation but may not be ideal for noisy environments.
 Closed-back headphones provide isolation and quietness but may limit the accuracy of your mix.
 Semi-open headphones offer a balanced mix of precision and isolation but may not give the extreme presentation of open or closed-back headphones.
 Consider your specific mixing needs and choose the headphones that give you the most accurate representation of your mix.